stat-ml/frontiers-stat-inf-2025/README.md

- 2. Click the *Use this template* button above, being sure to give your copy of this repository a more apt name, like *awesome-conference*.
+ 2. Click the *Use this template* button above, being sure to give your copy of this repository a more apt name, like *awesome-Workshop*.

  3. In your copy go to *Settings* and scroll down to *GitHub Pages*.
  Under *Source* choose the master branch of your forked copy.
- Then your copy of the website will be hosted at `username.github.io/awesome-conference`.
+ Then your copy of the website will be hosted at `username.github.io/awesome-Workshop`.

 ## Editing the Template